monotone-studio/monotone/README.md

 Compaction is multi-threaaded and scalable.
 Each partition file has index of regions, which contains of min/max keys of each region and its file position.
 This index is kept in memory.

 Partition refresh does not block readers and writers.
-Partition can be updated or readed while being refreshed at the same time without blocking.
+Partitions can be updated or readed while being refreshed at the same time without blocking.
 This is implemented by switching partition to the second in-memory storage and done in a several short locking stages.

 In memory storage (memtable) implemented using T-tree style data structure to reduce pointer overhead and increase data locality.